 When mediation negotiations fail, your claim then goes to a pretrial conference.
 It is at this conference that you are required to provide relevant information to the presiding judge and the representatives of the insurance company.
 The company also provides any relevant information it has on the case with you and the judge.
-The actual hearing on your workers’ compensation claim begins soon afterwards.
+The actual hearing on your workers’ compensation claim begins soon afterward.

 Before the Hearing

 It is important to know what happens at the hearing and to prepare accordingly well ahead of it.
 You also need to organize the relevant evidence so that it is at hand during the course of the hearing.
-Such evidence may include medical records, doctors’ reports and any other documentation that your lawyer may deem as important.
+Such evidence may include medical records, doctors’ reports, and any other documentation that your lawyer may deem as important.

-In addition, you should know how the hearing works.
+In addition, you should know how hearing works.
 You can request a hearing by submitting a Form 15, Form 20, or Form 52 with the Judicial Department of the Workers’ Compensation Commission.
 The hearing is basically presided over by a judge.
 You are required to present your arguments and evidence, and the same is done by the other side.
 The judge evaluates the evidence and the statements presented by both sides.

 The hearing takes place at a designated place and on a specified time.
 You must make sure you reach the venue on time.
 You must also be dressed suitably for the occasion.
 Expect the hearing to last at least a few hours.